The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Germany's cultural hub and capital, Berlin is celebrated for its groundbreaking modern architecture, diverse music and art scenes, and lively nightlife.
 Trains from Paris to Berlin arrive at Berlin Hauptbahnhof station, which is located just over two miles west of the city centre.
 Suburban rail lines S5, S7, and S75 all serve the city centre from Berlin Hauptbahnhof, with services running every five minutes throughout the week.
 The average journey time is between six and seven minutes.
 Alternatively, the line 142 leaves once every fifteen minutes from outside the station, taking around twelve minutes to reach the city centre.

-Travel between Paris, France and Berlin, Germany by train is: Restricted.
+Travel by train between Paris, France and Berlin, Germany is: Partially open.

-The information above was last checked on 12/06/2021.
-Remember to review the latest COVID-19 travel safety regulations for your train to Berlin from Paris as this information can change.
+The above information was last checked on 20/09/2021.
+Remember to check the latest COVID-19 travel safety regulations for your train from Paris to Berlin closer to your date of departure here.

 The current restriction level for your return trip by train from Berlin to Paris is: Partially open

 Reentry to France is allowed for: Entry is partially open for citizens and permanent residents of Germany

 What are the entry requirements?